SeaHOH/ban-peers/README.md

 # Got troubles/ideas
 Visit the [issues board](https://github.com/SeaHOH/ban-peers/issues) and post them, maybe someone can help you.

+# What μTorrent settings should have been modified
+- Global

+    **bt.use_rangeblock**, using this tool, build-in range block should be disabled (by hash error).
+    `False` when start-up

+    **ipfilter.enable**, enable/flush ipfilter.
+    `True` when start-up, adding banned

+    **webui.allow_pairing**, modify more settings have to got pairing, μTorrent will show a pop-up of pairing request, please confirm carefully.
+    `True` before modify ads settings
+    `False` after modify ads settings, can also use parameters `-O` or `--no-close-pairing` to do not disable it

+    **gui.show_plus_upsell_nodes**, μTorrent sidebar upgrade tips will be reset at start-up.
+    `True` when start-up, μTorrent re-started

+    **peer.resolve_country, resolve_peerips**, resolve country code of peer IPs.
+    `True` when start-up，need to use parameters `-C` or `--resolve-country`, not every time

+    **Other ads settings**, modify some settings have to got pairing.
+    For specific values see the part of `ANTI_ADS_SETTINGS` in source code, when start-up, modify all settings at once after got pairing, need to use parameters `-A` or `--remove-ads`, not every time

+- Torrent

+    **ulrate**, for older/weaker Torrents (in terms of E.T.A, less than 10 GiB/day), limit its upload rate helps complete download, and increase read cache hits in passing.
+    `1048576` download size less than 1 GiB, limit to 1 MiB/s
+    `524288` download size less than 10 GiB, limit to 512 KiB/s

 # Related projects
 - μTorrent